demisto/content-docs/docs/howtos/integrations/packs-format.md

 ```

 ### Pack files
-The pack will have few files for its' configuration.
+The pack will have few files for it's configuration.
 And will give you a place to add your documentation for the
 pack, and some metadata regarding the pack itself.
 Please note that all of the following files will be created using the `demisto-sdk init --pack`, and some of them
 will have to be filled by you.
 An explanation for each of them will be provided below.